rahulrai-in/thecloudblog/tcb/content/post/Monitoring Health of ASPNET Core Background Services with TCP Probes on Kubernetes/index.md

 {{< img src="1.png" alt="Hosted service logs" >}}

-In the previous output you can also see the log events generated on execution of TCP health probes.
-Execute the following shell commands to continuously monitor the Kubernetes events generated in the `demo-ns` namespace.
+In the previous output, you can also see the log events generated on the execution of TCP health probes.
+Execute the following shell commands to monitor the Kubernetes events generated in the `demo-ns` namespace continuously.

 ```sh
 watch -n .5 kubectl get events -n demo-ns
 ```

-The following screenshot presents the output generated on execution of the previous command.
-You wouldn't see any error events yet because the service is working as expected and the health of the service is good as well.
+The following screenshot presents the output generated on the execution of the previous command.
+You wouldn't see any error events yet because the service works as expected and the health of the service is good.

 {{< img src="2.png" alt="Kubernetes events on the demo-ns namespace" >}}